Japan family holidays guide

 - Kumamoto with kids – what to do, what and where to eat, and all about Kumamon, Kumamoto’s mascot bear!

 One of Japan’s icons, visiting the Golden Pavillion and the bamboo forests are things that can’t be excluded from a holiday in Japan with kids.
 It’s over crowded and super expensive, but stunning.

 - Kyoto with kids – the best Kyoto attractions for kids

 Fukuoka doesn’t have much to account for, except for its street food.
 Every night, it becomes a street food paradise!
 Yum!

 Mie is an unknown destination.
 It’s in the countryside and incredible!
-Ninjas, one of the most important temples, and beautiful beaches.
+Ninjas, one of the most important temples in the whole country, and beautiful beaches.
 Including the world-famous Ise lobster.